Kneaded eraser

-Kneaded erasers have great plasticity and can be stretched, compressed, split, and molded for precision erasing, pruning lines, cleaning edges, creating highlights through subtractive drawing, or performing other detail work.
+Kneaded erasers have high plasticity and can be stretched, compressed, split, and molded for precision erasing, pruning lines, cleaning edges, creating highlights through subtractive drawing, or performing other detail work.
 They can completely remove light marks, but are ill-suited to fully erasing dark areas.
-They may also smear or stick if too warm.
-When stretched, some parts of it may detach and fall without remaining attached to either side of the eraser.
+They may also smear or stick if too warm, and can fall apart when stretched.

-Besides their precision, kneaded erasers are preferred by artists for their long life and ease of cleaning.
+In addition to their precision, kneaded erasers are preferred by artists for their long life and ease of cleaning.
 One simply kneads the eraser and the medium will fade into its mass.
 Although kneaded erasers do not wear away like other erasers, they can become saturated and unable to absorb any more graphite or charcoal.
 In this case, the eraser will leave marks on the paper instead of removing them.
-The saturating material can be removed by rinsing and kneading.
+The saturating material can be removed by rinsing thoroughly with water and kneading.